Philadelphia health commissioner to Temple students: "Assume everyone around you is infected"

 Over the weekend, Temple announced all classes would be virtual for two weeks after the number of positive cases on campus jumped from 58 on Friday to 103 on Sunday.

-Farley said contract tracing suggests the outbreak is primarily coming from off-campus apartments with multiple residents and small social gatherings around campus.
+Farley said contact tracing suggests the outbreak is primarily coming from off-campus apartments with multiple residents and small social gatherings around campus.

 In response, Farley said the Health Department has revised its guidance for colleges to recommend against gatherings of any size.